How long do tulips last? This is a question many a tulip lover has asked while surveying a fresh-cut bundle of the delicate-looking blooms.

 There is much debate over this trick, so take it with a grain of salt.
 Some tulip enthusiasts insist that adding a penny (1981 or earlier) to the vase of water will keep your flowers perkier.
 Supposedly it’s the copper that’s released from the penny that keeps the blooms upright.
 It may be worth a try.

-Having tulips around is a lovely reminder that spring has arrived, but the blooms just seem so delicate.
+Having tulips around is a lovely reminder that spring has arrived, but the blooms just seem so delicate, especially the feathered parrot tulips.
 If you love them and are still questioning how long do tulips last in a vase, you can find plenty of tricks online.
 The best thing to do though is to start with the very freshest tulips.
 The Bouqs Company cuts flowers to order on the day the order is placed.
 That way, there is no waste, and you’ll get the absolute freshest flowers.Shop All